Technology will drive the future.

 • Why the knowledge that made you successful can become the biggest obstacle to what comes next

-• How certainty quietly becomes a leadership liability in periods of massive recalibration
+• How certainty becomes a liability in periods of massive recalibration

 • The unlearning habits and leadership practices required to navigate continuous disruption